top of page

 2-3 tablespoons tamarind paste

 Heat the oil on a low flame in a pot and add the turmeric.
-Fry for 10 seconds and add the shallots, garlic, and ginger and cook for 3-4 minutes till soft and translucent.
+Fry for 10 seconds, then add the shallots, garlic, and ginger and cook for 3-4 minutes until soft and translucent.
 Add the dried shrimp powder, if using, and give a quick stir.
-Add the chili powder and fish sauce, if using, and continue to fry for 30 seconds.
+Add the chilli powder and fish sauce, if using, and continue to fry for 30 seconds.

 Add the pumpkin pieces and turn the heat up to medium.
-Sauté the pumpkin pieces coating them with the spices for 2-3 minutes.
-Add the water, tamarind and the salt and mix in well.
-Simmer closed for 15 minutes till the pumpkins are cooked and quite soft.
-The cooking time will depend on the type of pumpkins you used and the size you have cut the pieces into.
+Sauté the pumpkin pieces, coating them with the spices, for 2-3 minutes.
+Add the water, tamarind, and salt and mix in well.
+Simmer closed for 15 minutes until the pumpkins are cooked and quite soft.
+The cooking time will depend on the type of pumpkins you use and the size of the pieces you cut.

-When the pumpkins are cooked, open the pot and simmer till the water reduces down a bit and you have a thick sauce.
+When the pumpkins are cooked, open the pot and simmer until the water reduces slightly and you have a thick sauce.

 • Facebook